TableMaster: A Recipe to Advance Table Understanding with Language Models: Experiments

 \subsection{Settings}

 We conduct extensive experiments to evaluate the performance of \method.
-Specifically, we assess its effectiveness across three different table understanding datasets: WikiTQ \cite{pasupat-liang-2015-compositional} (table-based question answering), TabFact \cite{chen2020tabfactlargescaledatasettablebased} (table-based fact verification), and FetaQA \cite{nan-etal-2022-fetaqa} (table-based free-form question answering).
-For WikiTQ and TabFact, following previous work \cite{wang2024chainoftableevolvingtablesreasoning, liu-etal-2024-rethinking}, we use exact match accuracy as the evaluation metric.
-For FetaQA, we evaluate performance using BLEU \cite{papineni-etal-2002-bleu} and ROUGE \cite{lin-2004-rouge} scores.
-We also conduct experiments on HiTab \cite{cheng-etal-2022-hitab} and FinQA \cite{chen2021finqa}.
+Specifically, we assess its effectiveness across three different table understanding datasets: WikiTQ \citep{pasupat-liang-2015-compositional} (table-based question answering), TabFact \citep{chen2020tabfactlargescaledatasettablebased} (table-based fact verification), and FetaQA \citep{nan-etal-2022-fetaqa} (table-based free-form question answering).
+For WikiTQ and TabFact, following previous work \citep{wang2024chainoftableevolvingtablesreasoning, liu-etal-2024-rethinking}, we use exact match accuracy as the evaluation metric.
+For FetaQA, we evaluate performance using BLEU \citep{papineni-etal-2002-bleu} and ROUGE \citep{lin-2004-rouge} scores.
+We also conduct experiments on HiTab \citep{cheng-etal-2022-hitab} and FinQA \citep{chen2021finqa}.
 Tables are encoded in Markdown format before being input into language models, with or without addresses, depending on the specific case \ref{ap:case_study_tm}.

 Our experiments utilize OpenAI models hosted on Microsoft Azure.
 Unless otherwise stated, we set the temperature to 0 to ensure stable output while keeping all other hyperparameters at their default values.
 The models used in our evaluation include \textit{gpt-4o} (\textit{gpt-4o-0806}), \textit{gpt-4o-mini} (\textit{gpt-4o-mini-0718}), \textit{gpt-3.5-turbo} (\textit{gpt-3.5-turbo-0125}), \textit{o1} (\textit{o1-preview-0912}), and \textit{o1-mini} (\textit{o1-mini-0912}).
-Additionally, we evaluate our methods on \textit{Llama-3.1-70B} (\textit{Llama-3.1-70B-Instruct}).
-The exact number of parameters for several LMs (e.g., GPT, o1) has not been publicly disclosed.
-Most parameter counts are estimates reported to provide context for understanding model performance.
-For more precise information, please refer to the original or future official documentation \cite{abacha2025medecbenchmarkmedicalerror}.

-For comparison, we select several strong baselines, including both classic and state-of-the-art methods such as Binder \cite{cheng2023bindinglanguagemodelssymbolic}, Dater \cite{ye2023largelanguagemodelsversatile}, and Chain-of-Table \cite{wang2024chainoftableevolvingtablesreasoning}.
+Additionally, we evaluate our methods on open-sourced \textit{Llama-3.1-70B} (\textit{Llama-3.1-70B-Instruct}).
+For comparison, we select several strong baselines, including both classic and state-of-the-art methods such as Binder \citep{cheng2023bindinglanguagemodelssymbolic}, Dater \citep{ye2023largelanguagemodelsversatile}, and Chain-of-Table \citep{wang2024chainoftableevolvingtablesreasoning}.
 Performance results for other methods not in this work are cited directly from their original or related papers, with sources indicated alongside the method names in the results table.

 Further analysis and additional experiments on \method can be found in the Appendix.
 The prompts used in \method can be found in Appendix~\ref{ap:tm_prompt}, while other prompts used in this work are provided in Appendix~\ref{ap:o_prompt}.